Whether you are a kid or an adult, you’ve most likely grown up with these little Hot Wheels cars, and for most of us, these made out childhood better.

 In fact, you can see how the authentic image mentions it all: there’s a 1974 Brazilian Dodge charger.

-The genuine Hot Wheels toy cars must have the Hot Wheels logo, the car’s manufacturer and model, the country of manufacturing, year of when the car was made, as well as the code of the year in which it was crafted.
+The genuine Hot Wheels toy cars must have the Hot Wheels logo, the car’s manufacturer and model, the country of manufacturing, the year when the car was made, as well as the code of the year in which it was crafted.

 There are many authentic Hot Wheels cars that have a few mistakes on them, and whether that is the car being scratched, cracked or generally not at the best of its quality, this does happen on the real Hot Wheels products as well.

-Errors like that above happen from time to time when the lack of the quality service from Hot Wheels happens, but once again, you won’t have to deal with this on many cars.
+Errors like that above happen from time to time when the lack of quality service from Hot Wheels happens, but once again, you won’t have to deal with this on many cars.

 No need to worry if there’s a sticker on the case spelt in Chinese or in any other language – that means that your Hot Wheels packaging is an imported one that comes from outside of the country.